 Irving Guyer (1916-2012)

 In 2008, when Irving Guyer was 92 years old, he had his last solo exhibition at b. sakata garo gallery (Sacramento).
-A series of paintings he called Pinetum, which he did in 2007–2008 while suffering from macular degeneration, was central to the exhibit.
-His Pinetum paintings are bold, multi-canvas works, with abstract rectangular forms perpendicular to, or at deliberate tilts, to vivid fields of color.
+A series of paintings he called Pinetum, which he did in 2006–2011 while suffering from macular degeneration, was central to the exhibit.
+His Pinetum paintings are bold, multi-canvas works, with abstract rectangular forms set against vivid fields of color.
 Dominated by the monumental, often up-close presence and texture of pine trees, the paintings embody, among other things, the emotional impact of color and metamorphosis of mood as light changes.
-Though they look simple on the surface, these late works were a distillation of Guyer’s lifetime of effort as a painter.
-For decades he observed the world around him, working in relative solitude with paint and studying his artistic heroes (Goya and Rembrandt when he was young, Cezanne and Matisse as he grew older).
-At times, he let his painting lie fallow while he supported a family.
-The paintings in his Pinetum series stood, he felt, among his strongest work.
+Though they look simple on the surface, these late works were a distillation of Guyer’s lifetime of continuous and intensive effort as a painter.

 The son of Jewish immigrants from Poland and Russia, Guyer was born in Philadelphia in 1916 and grew up in New York City.
 He was raised in an environment with “little conception or interest in the arts” but nonetheless came to “the improbable notion of being an artist.”
 After high school, he spent three years at the Art Students League (1934–1937), where he gained most of his training (and was briefly a classmate of Jackson Pollock’s).